DelphiWorlds/Kastri/Demos/PDFView/ReadMe.md

 ## Supported Delphi versions

-The demo should compile and work for at least versions 10.4.x and 11.x
+The demo should compile and work for at least versions 13.x and possibly earlier